Aleks048/AI_Face_Recognition/README.md

 # AI_Face_Recognition
 face recognition AI project

-add a folder named datasets and keep all your datasets there please
+keep all your datasets in the datasets folder please there please